fbpx

 In 1980, the six-day race returned to America after being away since the very early 1900s.
 Ed Dodd, a math teacher from Collingswood, New Jersey, had been researching the early Pedestrian races of years gone by and organized the “Edward Payson Weston Six-Day Go-As-You-Please Invitational Track Race” held at Cooper River Park’s cinder track in Pennsauken, New Jersey.

 Schwam decided to give the six-day race and try and entered the June 1981 event.
 She hoped to reach at least 400 miles.
 Thirteen runners started, all who had finished at least a 100-miler.
 She was the first woman in the modern era to run in a six-day race.
 There was some confusion right before the start as they were assigning lap counters to each runner.
-Schwam, the only woman competitor joked, “I’m the girl.
+Schwam, the only woman competitor, joked, “I’m the girl.
 They should be able to figure it out.”
 Conditions started out warm, but not too humid with a breeze.
 It got up 85 degrees on the first day.
-Schwam led the race overall for the first 70 miles before she took a sleeping break, and then her friend Choi went ahead.
+Schwam led the race overall for the first 70 miles before she took a sleeping break, and then her friend Don Choi went ahead.

 “What she did at the six-day in ’81 was just incredible,” said Ed Dodd, who also competed.
-“I don’t think there has ever been a six-day race that had worse conditions, but Marcy just kept charging ahead.
+“I don’t think there has ever been a six-day race that had worse conditions, but Schwam just kept charging ahead.
 I’m not sure I’ve ever seen any ultrarunner tougher than her.”

-Just a few weeks later she ran in the International Women’s Marathon in Ottawa, Canada and went under three hours for the first time, finishing in 2:50:50.
+Just a few weeks later, she ran in the International Women’s Marathon in Ottawa, Canada and went under three hours for the first time, finishing in 2:50:50.
 She set her marathon PR in October 1982 at the New York Marathon with 2:48:17.

 Spain Again